Reconciled with God through Christ

-Once a man took ill and was told that the only condition to be healed was to forgive and reconcile with those that have offended him.
-So, he wrote to his debtors and enemies: “My dear, having realized the power of forgiveness and reconciliation, I have cancelled all the debts you owe me, please let us continue to be friends again and do pray for me!”
+Once, a man became sick.
+He was told that the only condition to be healed was to forgive and reconcile with those who offended him.
+So, he wrote to his debtors and enemies: “My dear, having realized the power of forgiveness and reconciliation, I have canceled all the debts you owe me.
+Please let us continue to be friends again, and always pray for me!”

 In today’s second reading, Paul tells us that we are “products of Christ’s reconciliation.”
 Christ took the first initiative of reconciling us to God.
 In order words, owing to sin, we were cut off from God.
-However, through the sacrifice of Christ we became God’s adopted children.
-So, we are all children of the same father by virtue of Christ’s sacrifice.
+However, through the sacrifice of Christ, we became God’s adopted children.
+So, we are all children of the same father through Christ’s sacrifice.

-Hence, it does not matter how far we have gone away from God or how terrible our past has been.
-What matters is that Christ is willing to reconcile us to his Father, and to restore our lost glory.
+Hence, it does not matter how far we have gone away from God or how terrible our past was.
+What matters is that Christ is willing to reconcile us to his Father and restore our lost glory.
 He beckons on us: “Come let us settle the matter, though your sin is as red as scarlet, they will be white as snow” (Is:1:18).

 Therefore, this season we must constantly seek reconciliation with God through Christ.
-We must humbly rediscover our self, and like the prodigal son we must confess: “I have sinned against heaven and earth.”
+We must humbly rediscover ourselves, and like the prodigal son, we must confess: “I have sinned against heaven and earth.”
 We must also say to God, “I am coming home.”
-This is what Paul means when he appeals to us to be reconciled to God.
-He simply asks us to realize who we are, and change our track and mind like the prodigal son.
+This is what Paul means when he appeals to us to reconcile to God.
+He simply asks us to realize who we are and change our track and mind like the prodigal son.

-So, we must cast away all shame and pride in order to be reconciled with God and others through Christ.
+So, we must cast away all shame and pride in order to reconcile with God and others through Christ.
 Through his church, Christ has made things easy for us.
 He has given us the sacrament of reconciliation as a means of constantly reconciling ourselves to God.

-Therefore, this Lent, let us take advantage of this sacrament instituted by Christ through his Church in order to be reconciled with God and with our neighbors.
-This sacrament is a blessing to all of us, because it mediates God’s grace to us.
+Therefore, this Lent, let us take advantage of this sacrament instituted by Christ through his Church to reconcile ourselves with God and with our neighbors.
+This sacrament is a blessing to all of us because it mediates God’s grace to us.
 So, the psalmist invites us today: “Taste and see that the Lord is good.”